sahotech/my-portfolio/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Table of Contents

+- Features
+- Installation
+- Usage
+- Contributing
+- License

+## Features

+- Responsive design - Mobile, Tablet and Desktop
+- Clean and modern UI
+- Easy to navigate
+- Still under development

+## Installation

+1. Clone the repository: `git clone https://github.com/sahotech/my-portfolio.git`
+2. Navigate to the project directory: `cd my-portfolio`
+3. Then `code .` to open in VSCODE
+4. Open your terminal and run this command `flutter run -d  chrome  --release --web-renderer html ` to open open it on browser

+## Usage

+Feel free to use this template as a starting point for your own personal portfolio website.
+You can customize the design and content to suit your needs.

+## Contributing

+Contributions are welcome! on the main project.
+If you find any bugs or issues with the code, please feel free to submit a pull request.